MPEG-DASH Streaming to YouTube and Facebook

-Enjoy worry-free simulcasting to YouTube with unprecedented resiliency and quality.
+Enjoy worry-free simulcasting to social platforms with unprecedented resiliency and quality.

-Living As One’s MPEG-DASH YouTube Streaming, powered by the Living As One Web Platform, provides ultra-reliable, high-quality video transmission of cutting-edge HEVC content at up to 4K resolution to the popular video-sharing site even through significant network instability and packet loss.
+Living As One’s MPEG-DASH Social Streaming, powered by the Living As One Web Platform, provides ultra-reliable, high-quality video transmission of cutting-edge HEVC content at up to 4K resolution to the popular social and video sharing sites even through significant network instability and packet loss.

 Current Streaming Through RTMP